0sx86/os-notes/README.md

 #### Software Generated Interrupts

-- ```Int n```: Invoke Interrupt n.
+- ```Int n```: Invoke Interrupt handler n.
 Important: while we can invoke anything in the IDT, some interrupts except an error code.
 INT does not push any error code, and therefore a handler may not behave correctly.
 - ```IRET```: returns from an interrupt, popping all saved state back into the correct registers
 - ```INT3```: There is a special one-byte "0xCC" opcode form that can be used to invoke interrupt 3 for software debug breakpoints.
 - ```INT1```: There is a special one-byte "0xF1" opcode form that can be used to invoke interrupt 1 to fake hardware debug breakpoints